kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 A student can compile and run real C, or boot a unikernel, on a shared Windows laptop with nothing but a browser tab.

-The two tiers trade off very differently, and not only on size.
+The two tiers trade off differently, and not only on size.
 The light cell is OCaml compiled straight to JavaScript, so once the one-time bundle has loaded (about 17 MB gzipped, then cached by the browser) it runs at JavaScript speed.
 The VM is the opposite.
 You are running OCaml bytecode inside a Linux guest inside an x86 machine emulated in WebAssembly, several layers of emulation deep, so it boots in a few seconds and then runs noticeably slower than a real machine would.
-That is why the light tier carries most of the course and the VM comes out only where a real build genuinely needs it.
+That is why the light tier carries most of the course and the VM comes out only where a real build needs it.
 In both cases "zero install" means nothing is left on your machine, not that nothing is downloaded.